Learning about watering for California natives …and some Mediterranean plants in a home garden in the Sierra Foothills.

 Over the last few years, gardening in the foothills of Central California, I’ve learned a few things about watering Mediterranean and California native plants here.
 Sadly, many lessons were learned at the expense of the plants and I’ve killed many before I knew anything much about anything.

-I’ve learned that rosemary, thyme, iris and lavender can live on monthly water from the start.
+I’ve learned that rosemary, thyme, iris and lavender can live on only monthly water from the start, even before you have access to water on your property.
 These are the ones I planted before we lived here full time.
 We’d come up from So Cal once a month and I’d water these, planted from 4” pots along the new retaining wall.
 They are still doing well now, after 8 years.

 I learned from a neighbor how to put a drip system together.
 Just two types of emitters, 1 gal per hour drippers and sprayers attached by thin tubing to drip hoses around the edges of planting areas, spraying in.